isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Lease Caching
 -------------

-Clients that attempt renewal frequently can cause the server to update and write to the database frequently resulting in a performance impact on the server.
-The cache parameters instruct the DHCP server to avoid updating leases too frequently thus avoiding this behavior.
-Instead the server assigns the same lease (i.e. reuses it) with no modifications except for CLTT (Client Last Transmission Time) which does not require disk operations.
+Clients that attempt multiple renewals in a short period can cause the server to update and write to the database frequently, resulting in a performance impact on the server.
+The cache parameters instruct the DHCP server to avoid updating leases too frequently, thus avoiding this behavior.
+Instead, the server assigns the same lease (i.e. reuses it) with no modifications except for CLTT (Client Last Transmission Time), which does not require disk operations.

-The two parameters are the ``cache-threshold`` double and the ``cache-max-age`` integer and have no default, i.e. the lease caching feature must be explicitly enabled.
-These parameters can be configured at the global, shared network and subnet levels.
-The subnet level has the precedence on the shared network level, the global level is used as last resort.
+The two parameters are the ``cache-threshold`` double and the ``cache-max-age`` integer; they have no default setting, i.e. the lease caching feature must be explicitly enabled.
+These parameters can be configured at the global, shared network, and subnet levels.
+The subnet level has precedence over the shared network level, while the global level is used as a last resort.
 For example:

 ::